 Even if you have never participated in 4-H previously, we are always welcoming to adults who want to work with our youth to help them have a great experience.
 If you would like to learn more about the county 4-H program and how you may participate as a volunteer, please contact the 4-H Extension Educator, to set up a phone or in-person meeting.

 Completing your Volunteer Application

-- Complete a 4-H Volunteer Application and the 4-H Volunteer Standards of Behavior and submit them to the County Extension office no later than April 1.
+- Complete a 4-H Volunteer Application and the 4-H Volunteer Standards of Behavior and submit them to the County Extension Office no later than March 15.